sc22cf/SearchEngineTool/README.md

 # Search Engine Tool

 A command-line search engine that crawls [https://quotes.toscrape.com/](https://quotes.toscrape.com/), builds an inverted index of every word on every page, and lets users search for single or multi-word queries.
-Built for the COMP3011 Web Services coursework at the University of Leeds.

 ## Project Overview